 Step 3: Divide students into small groups and have each group copy the word web from the board onto a sheet of butcher paper.
 Ask the groups to add information they've found to the web.

-Step 2: Begin to write events on the chalkboard, and assign them dates.
+Step 5: Begin to write events on the whiteboard or a new sheet of chart paper and assign them dates.
 You may wish to prompt this activity by asking "Name a significant event that happened in 1865."
-(Lincoln's assassintation.)
+(Lincoln's assassination.)

-Step 3: Once you have enough information on the chalkboard to begin a time line (3 or 4 entries), invite small groups to create their own time lines.
+Step 6: Once you have enough information on the whiteboard or chart paper to begin a time line (3 or 4 entries), invite small groups to create their own time lines on butcher paper.
 Require that time lines include ten events from at least five distinct years.

 - Are there any events that you feel are missing from your time line?

 - Which events probably shouldn't appear the time line?
 Why?

 - How are time lines a helpful way to show information?

 - Ask students to memorize all or parts of Lincoln's Gettysburg Address to recite to the class, or encourage them to research the address.